Enochas89/clearview/mobile/README.md

-# Clearview Mobile (Expo React Native)
+# Clear View Teams Mobile (Expo React Native)

-This directory contains the starting point for Clearview’s mobile companion app built with [Expo](https://expo.dev/) and React Native.
+This directory contains the starting point for the **Clear View Teams** mobile companion app built with [Expo](https://expo.dev/) and React Native.
 The goal is to mirror the core web experience (auth, project list, daily timeline) while reusing Supabase as the backend.

 ## Prerequisites